Informatics 2A: Processing Formal and Natural Languages (2018-19)

 If you wish to make a comment to the lecturers anonymously,

-you may do so through one of the class reps for Year 2 courses.
+you may do so through the class reps for Year 2 courses.